 Description

-A Gothic altar tomb comprising a plinth carved with a series of blind trefoiled panels, and a tall central pedestal displaying blind ogee niches with crockets and flanking pinnacles.
-In front is a ledger slab, inscribed 'Entrance to the family vault of Philip Nowell of Lower Belgrave Place Pimlico', which marks the entrance to the vault beneath.
+The Tomb of Philip Nowell in Brompton Cemetery is a Gothic altar tomb made of Portland stone.
+It features a plinth that is carved with a series of blind trefoiled panels, and a tall central pedestal that displays blind ogee niches adorned with crockets and flanking pinnacles.
+In front of the tomb is a ledger slab inscribed with the words 'Entrance to the family vault of Philip Nowell of Lower Belgrave Place Pimlico', indicating the entrance to the vault beneath.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.